 Some slightly stronger statements are discussed in

-Anders Björner, Nerves, fibers and homotopy groups , Journal of combinatorial theory, series A, 102 (2003), 88-93
+• Anders Björner, Nerves, fibers and homotopy groups, Journal of combinatorial theory, series A, 102 (2003), 88-93

-Andrzej Nagórko, Carrier and nerve theorems in the extension theory Proc.
+• Andrzej Nagórko, Carrier and nerve theorems in the extension theory, Proc.
 Amer.
 Math.
 Soc.
 135 (2007), 551-558. (web)

-A nerve theorem for categories has been proved in
+A nerve theorem for categories:

-Last revised on December 29, 2018 at 09:40:03.
+Last revised on May 22, 2022 at 14:42:01.
 See the history of this page for a list of all contributions to it.